 Bank of Canada maintains policy rate, continues quantitative tightening

-The Bank of Canada is maintaining its target for the overnight rate at 1/2 per cent.
-The Bank Rate is correspondingly 3/4 per cent and the deposit rate is 1/4 per cent.
+The Bank of Canada today held its target for the overnight rate at 4%, with the Bank Rate at 4% and the deposit rate at 4%.
+The Bank is also continuing its policy of quantitative tightening.

 Global economic developments have evolved broadly in line with the outlook in the January Monetary Policy Report (MPR).
 Global growth continues to slow, and inflation, while still too high, is coming down due primarily to lower energy prices.
 In the United States and Europe, near-term outlooks for growth and inflation are both somewhat higher than expected in January.
 In particular, labour markets remain tight, and elevated core inflation is persisting.
 Growth in China is rebounding in the first quarter.
 Commodity prices have evolved roughly in line with the Banks expectations, but the strength of Chinas recovery and the impact of Russias war in Ukraine remain key sources of upside risk.
 Financial conditions have tightened since January, and the US dollar has strengthened.